Toward a direct measurement of the cosmic acceleration: the first preparation with FAST

 \section{Introduction}

-Since the outstanding supernovae research\citep{01-AJ98-Riess,02-ApJ99-Perlmutter}, plenty of theories have been conceived to explain the accelerating expansion of the current universe, which is believed to originate in dark energy.
+Since the outstanding supernovae research\cite{01-AJ98-Riess,02-ApJ99-Perlmutter}, plenty of theories have been conceived to explain the accelerating expansion of the current universe, which is believed to originate in dark energy.
 Confused by diverse possible forms of Equation of State(EoS) for dark energy, the profound mystery of expansion remains ambiguous.
-Nowadays our cosmological probes, SNIa\citep{03-ApJ18-Scolnic}, CMB\citep{04-AA20-Planck}, BAO\citep{05-ApJ16-HONG}, and Gravitational Wave\citep{06-Nature18-Chen}, which keep tracking the components of the universe, have made indirect observations for the qualitative cosmic acceleration in model-dependent ways.
+Nowadays our cosmological probes, SNIa\cite{03-ApJ18-Scolnic}, CMB\cite{04-AA20-Planck}, BAO\cite{05-ApJ16-HONG}, and Gravitational Wave\cite{06-Nature18-Chen}, which keep tracking the components of the universe, have made indirect observations for the qualitative cosmic acceleration in model-dependent ways.

-The essence for quantitative cosmic acceleration suggests measuring the velocity change of the celestials that faithfully trace Hubble flow at different epochs and naturally have well-recognized stillness in comoving space. \cite{07-ApJ62-Sandage} proposed the first approach measuring the redshift drift of a radio galaxy.
-Then the technique was reformed to measure the redshift difference of a Lyman-$\alpha$ forest\citep{08-ApJ98-Loeb} and named Sandage-Loeb(SL) effect eventually.
+The essence for quantitative cosmic acceleration suggests measuring the velocity change of the celestials that faithfully trace Hubble flow at different epochs and naturally have well-recognized stillness in comoving space.
+Sandage\cite{07-ApJ62-Sandage} proposed the first approach measuring the redshift drift of a radio galaxy.
+Then the technique was reformed to measure the redshift difference of a Lyman-$\alpha$ forest by Loeb\cite{08-ApJ98-Loeb}.
 In the FLRW metric, the SL effect is a globally dynamical probe independent of cosmic geometry and a model-independent indicator of cosmic acceleration.